apollo994/NC_scripts/README.md

 \
 Run this script to annotate and score INDELS variants using a representative SNVs.
-The additional argument is the reference genome, for more detail see **link**
+The additional argument is the reference genome, for more detail see [here](https://github.com/apollo994/NCtools/tree/master/NCtool_scripts)
 ```
 ./NCBoost_scripts/ncboost_annotate_INDELS.sh /path/to/inF.tsv /path/to/outF.tsv \
                                              /pathto/reference_genome.fa